caiostringari/pywavelearn/doc/pwl_stats_spectral_and_linear.md

 print("Significant wave period:", np.round(Ts, 1))
 ```

-Resulting in:
+This results in:

 ```Significant wave height: 1.0```

 ```Significant wave period: 10.6```

-Which is quite similar to the spectral values obtained before.
+Which is quite similar to the spectral values obtained above.

 # Linear wave theory